web3-storage/docs/docs/how-tos/retrieve.md

 ## Using curl or Powershell

-Sometimes you may need to just download a specific file to your computer using the command-line.
-Unix-based operating systems, like Linux and macOS, can use Curl.
-Windows users can use Powershells
+Sometimes you may need to just download a specific file to your computer using the command line.
+Unix-based operating systems, like Linux and macOS, can use curl.
+Windows users can use Powershell.

 ::::tabs